im a lesbian who is tired of seeing no gay women in books. especially sci fi. here is my retaliation

 "Are you in need of assistance?" the floating orb inquired.
 Upon further inspection, the floating eye was not just a floating eye, but a floating eye hovering a few inches above an almost insultingly well-dressed man, right where his head wasn't.
 His head was not there, as he did not have a head, nor a neck, but compensated with the large wings sprouting from his shoulder blades.
 The man extended a pristine gloved hand.

 "Are you in need of assistance," he repeated, more clipped this time.
 Olivia felt that if the eye would roll if it could.
 She rose to her feet on her own.
 "I'm fine.
 Thank you."
 She brushed some strange red dust off her sweater.

 "I was not inquiring upon your health."
 The man's wings flicked.
 Olivia backed up several inches but decided not to question the man's rudeness.
-For now.

 "What-" she started, but trailed off, not wanting to be rude.
 First impressions matter, after all.
 "Who are you?"

 The man drew himself up to his full height, which Olivia estimated to be at least 6'9.